 - Working out what to do next in their career and/ or finding another job

 - Managing their finances

-- Team motivation and productivity while remote working
+- Team motivation and productivity inc. leadership coaching and training

 - Short term and long term financial management and planning

 But Janine, I see people suffering and I want to help them, not take advantage of them you horrible cow!

 I promise, you are not helping people by dropping your prices.
 You’re restricting your ability to pay your bills.

 Have you thought through the repercussions of a price drop?

 - How will you increase them again, and when?